On April 19, 2022, the Department of Education announced a temporary program to update the IDR payment counts for many federal student loan borrowers.

 The one exception is commercially-held FFEL loans.
-If you have an FFEL loan, you should consolidate by January 1, 2023, which is the date the Department of Education expects to update the count.
+If you have an FFEL loan, or a privately held Perkins or HEAL Loan, you should consolidate by May 1, 2023, which is the date the Department of Education expects to start updating the borrower counts.

 Many borrowers delayed consolidating for fear of losing progress towards forgiveness.
 The new policy temporarily allows FFEL borrowers to consolidate without starting from the beginning.